-Write Down My Emotions
+Write Down Your Emotions

 Related Post: 5 Powerful Benefits of Writing in a Journal

-Take Breaks As Needed
+Take Regular Breaks

-Positive Self-Talk + Affirmations
+Repeat Positive Affirmations

-Writing down affirmations keeps me grounded and encouraged to not give up.
 Whether you need motivation, reassurance, or a boost of confidence, there’s a powerful statement out there for you to repeat and start believing.

 The more I say affirmations, the better I feel.
-When you’re consistently pouring positivity into your life, it’s hard to stay in a negative headspace.
+When you’re consistently pouring positivity into your life, it’s hard to stay in a negative headspace!

 Change of Scenery

 Finding the best ways to naturally reduce stress will take time because you have to find what works best for you.
-Everyone is different and what works for someone else may not affect you.
-You have to experiment with different strategies and find what makes you happy.